gomorpheus/morpheus-docs/tools/vdi_pools.rst

 #.
 Toggle access to selected VDI pools to "Full" or "None", you can also toggle permission on all pools to "Full" or "None" with the Global Access selection
 #.
 Role changes are saved automatically, there is no need to manually save

+Additionally, users should have a Linux and/or Windows username and password configured in their user profiles in order for virtual desktop login to be as seamless as possible.
+User profiles are accessed by clicking on the user's name in the upper-right corner of the application windows and clicking USER SETTINGS.
+The section to enter Windows and Linux account credentials is in the right column of the page.

 Creating or Editing a VDI Pool
 ------------------------------